Review - 'Exiles' by Mason Coile

 I was drawn to this book initially because the blurb mentioned locked-room mystery set on Mars, and of course, I tripped all over myself trying to get my grabby hands on it.
 But to call this a mystery is to sell the story short.
 It is that, but also so much more.

-We slip seamlessly into the mind of Dana Gold as she comes out of deep sleep, one of three astronauts aboard the vessel that's about to delivery them onto Mars.
+We slip seamlessly into the mind of Dana Gold as she comes out of deep sleep, one of three astronauts aboard the vessel that's about to deliver them onto Mars.
 Bots have been sent ahead to build the habitat that will be their forever home and to welcome them onto this desolate planet.
 But they've lost communications with the bots, and that's only the beginning of their troubles.

 This tale grabbed me immediately.
 The science fiction component is so interesting and unique.
 The worldbuilding isn't centered around technology, but rather, there's a lot of humanity woven into it.
 The bots are made by humans and are therefore in our likeness, even if their makers didn't intend for that to happen.
 And so the evolution and the interaction of the bots is a fascinating and crucial focal point of the story.